In my previous blog post I discussed briefly why there was no change in the top two.

 There is not much to say about both of these entries.
-Yet DevOps teams should remember that just because these have slipped outside the top 10 they are not to be ignored, rather teams should continue to ensure that coding practises they use are providing mitigations for these well documented vulnerabilities as well as the top 10.
+Yet DevOps teams should remember that just because these have slipped outside the top 10 they are not to be ignored, rather teams should continue to ensure that coding practices they use are providing mitigations for these well-documented vulnerabilities as well as the top 10.

 In the final part of the blog